 There always seems to be a lot happening.
-We believe that God still has much to teach us, as a worshipping, witnessing, working and welcoming community of believers and we are open to God promptings.
+We believe that God still has much to teach us, as a worshiping, witnessing, working and welcoming community of believers and we are open to God promptings.
 The current morale amongst those who attend our faith community is high and there is a real sense of excitement about the future.

 Our differences are not deficiencies, but in our differences we can find hope and opportunities for new ideas.
 This church began as one of those ideas in 1919.
 An initial congregation of 25 grew by the 1960s to nearly eight hundred.
-The first building was in the lower level of the current church structure with an addition of an education centre, in the late 1960s.
+The first building was in the lower level of the current church structure with an addition of an education center, in the late 1960s.

 In recent years, as a result of a fervent desire to see growth, both spirituality and numerically within the church, we have wanted to have a more flexible and user-friendly environment for those within the church and the wider community, and there has been gradual redevelopment.
 Many of our activities have benefited from this and the additional space has enabled the church to host a number of conferences and events.